cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - binding_factor_list = [(i, binding_factor), ...],
-    a list of binding factors for each signer, where each element in the list indicates the signer identifier i and their binding factor.
+    a list of binding factors for each signer, where each element in the list indicates the signer identifier Scalar i and their binding factor.
 This list MUST be sorted in ascending order by signer identifier.
-  - identifier, Identifier i of the signer.
+  - identifier, Identifier i of the signer, a Scalar.

   Outputs: A Scalar value.